Skip to main content

 sf data query --query "SELECT CA10__applicationName__c, (SELECT Name, Id, Cost_Center__c, Product__c FROM CA10__AWS_EC2_Instances__r) FROM CA10__CaApplicationTier__c WHERE CA10__applicationName__c = '<specific application name>'" --target-org <Org Alias from Authentication> --result-format csv > output.csv

-• Modify the CSV file you have saved the query result in and perform a bulk update using the modified CSV:
+• Perform a bulk update using the modified CSV:

 CODE